ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The value contains the [uuid string value](#uuid) of the unredacted/original vCon instance version.

-Alternatively, as defined in [Inline Files](#inline-files) body and encoding MAY be included:

-* body: "String"
-* encoding: "String"

-Alternatively, as defined in [Externally Referenced Files](#externally-referenced-files) url and content_hash MAY be included:
+The location of the referenced vCon MAY be provided, as defined in [Externally Referenced Files](#externally-referenced-files) by including url and content_hash.  content_hash MUST be provided if url is provided.

 * url: "String"
 * content_hash: "String" \| "String\[\]"